cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 3. `"class"`: an integer indicating whether a surface is a roof, wall or ground
 4. `"geom"`: the 3D polygon geometry of each surface

 In some cases, the original data require more sophisticated processing.
-User can supply a custom SQL script with `"preprocessSql"` keyword using [File by Value Name](#value-by-file-name).
-It have to create the `"raw_building_XtoCityDB"` and `"raw_surface_XtoCityDB"` tables in the public schema from the uploaded original data with the column names stated above.
-In this case, only `"IDname"` and `"IDval"` will take effect and needed to be specified in `"columnMap`.
+Users can supply a custom SQL script with the `"preprocessSql"` keyword using [File by Value Name](#value-by-file-name).
+The query must create the `"raw_building_XtoCityDB"` and `"raw_surface_XtoCityDB"` tables in the public schema from the uploaded original data with the column names stated above.
+In this case, only `"IDname"` and `"IDval"` will take effect and needed to be specified in `"columnMap"`.

 The second SQL script populates the 3DcityDB schema with preprocessed building data.